 Estate Litigation Cases

 Disputes over estates seem to more common than in the past.
-One reason for this is likely the fact that estates have become larger for many property owners as a result of inflated real estate prices in the Vancouver area and elsewhere.
+One reason for this that estates have become larger for many property owners as a result of high real estate prices in the Vancouver area and British Columbia.

 Some people engage accountants and estate solicitors to help them develop estate plans that both minimize the taxes that may accrue as a result of death (deemed capital gains) and the chances that their successors (spouse and children) will have a dispute over their will.

-However even good estate plans are not a guarantee against estate litigation and of course most people don’t engage in complex estate planning before they die.
-For many, the only estate planning they engage in is to perhaps execute a will and possibly make substantial gifts while still alive.
+However even good estate plans are not a guarantee against estate litigation and most people do not engage in complex estate planning before they die.
+For many, the only estate planning they engage in is to execute a will and possibly make substantial gifts while still alive.
 In addition, some take steps to hold certain assets (such as land, a condo or a bank account) in joint tenancy.

 Because the law of joint tenancy provides that when one joint tenant dies, his or her interest in the property passes automatically to the surviving joint tenant(s), that interest does not form part of the deceased person’s estate and is said to ‘pass outside of the will’.